qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 <ul><li class='note' style='font-size: 11pt'>Lab</li></ul>

-<span class='note'>We had to scrape up your hand for reincorporation, and none of the infirmary staff enjoyed having to figure out how to remove an 8-lb block of lead from your intestines.
+<span class='note'>We had to scrape up drops of your hand from the floor for reincorporation, and none of the infirmary staff enjoyed having to figure out how to remove an 8-lb block of lead from your intestines.
 Your vocal cords were only cured because of the sheer amount of positive energy they spent retrieving that lead.

 <span class='note'>Regarding your comment about the flavor of the lead...
 A liquefied object is not meant to be ingested.
 In the case that it is, the drinker is encouraged to cough up the liquid before it runs through the system for too long.
 Leaving it in tends to cause... disastrous side effects.